Pan-Indianism: Native American Rights Fund

-In September 2001 tribal Leaders met in Washington, D.C., and established the Tribal Supreme Court Project in an effort to "strengthen tribal advocacy before the U.S. Supreme Court by developing new litigation strategies and coordinating tribal legal resources."
-The ultimate goal is to improve the win–loss record of Indian tribes in Supreme Court cases.
-The Project is staffed by attorneys from Native American Rights Fund (NARF) and the National Congress of American Indians (NCAI) and consists of a Working Group of over 200 attorneys and academics from around the nation who specialize in Indian law and other areas of law that impact Indian cases, including property law, trust law and Supreme Court practice.
+In September 2001, tribal leaders met in Washington, D.C., and established the Tribal Supreme Court Project in an effort to "strengthen tribal advocacy before the U.S. Supreme Court by developing new litigation strategies and coordinating tribal legal resources."
+The ultimate goal is to improve the win-loss record of Indian tribes in Supreme Court cases.
+The Project is staffed by attorneys from the Native American Rights Fund (NARF) and the National Congress of American Indians (NCAI).
+It consists of a Working Group of over 200 attorneys and academics from around the nation specializing in Indian law and other areas of law that impact Indian cases, including property law, trust law, and Supreme Court practice.
 In addition, an advisory board of tribal leaders assists the project by providing the necessary political and tribal perspective to the legal and academic expertise.

 The Tribal Supreme Court does the following: